drlippman/IMathAS/assess2/vue-src/README.md

 If you have an `imasroot` set in your config.php other than the root directory, append it to the address (no trailing slash) for VUE_APP_IMASROOT only.

+You should set these .env.local variables, even if you're just building for production.

 Note you will also have to disable `$CFG['use_csrfp']` when using the above option.